tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

-# Components <a class="github" href="https://github.com/tbranyen/diffhtml/tree/master/packages/diffhtml-components"><i class="fa fa-github"></i></a>
+# Components

-Components are useful to organize and reuse distinct parts of your interface.
+Components are used to organize and reuse distinct parts of your interface.
+They can be defined as either classes or functions.
+You may register any component as a Custom Element.

 <a name="overview"></a>